masterpointio/terraform-aws-identity-center-users/README.md

 ### Notes

-- Email verification is handled by AWS Identity Center.
-Upon user creation by TF, the user will be in AWS Identity Center directory, but will not be able to login until they have verified their email.
+- Authentication is handled by AWS Identity Center.
+Upon user creation by TF, the user will be in AWS Identity Center directory.
-  - However, the AWS Terraform provider does not support automatically sending a verification email after creation, so the administrator must go into the AWS Identity Center directory console and and enable ["Send email OTP for users created from API"](https://docs.aws.amazon.com/singlesignon/latest/userguide/userswithoutpwd.html), or manually request to send a verification email per each user.
+  - However, the AWS Terraform provider does not support the setting the option to send credentials/verification email after creation, so the administrator must go into the AWS Identity Center directory console and and enable ["Send email OTP for users created from API"](https://docs.aws.amazon.com/singlesignon/latest/userguide/userswithoutpwd.html), or manually request to send a verification email per each user so users can reset their own password.
     ![AWS Identity Center Email OTP](./aws-identity-center-user-email-otp.png)
     ![AWS Identity Center User Verification](./aws-identity-center-user-verification-screenshot.png)